aaronallen8455/breakpoint/README.md

 Execution of the program effectively halts on waiting for user input.
 In concurrent programs, all threads will be stopped, not just the one executing the breakpoint (GHC >= 9.2.x only).

+### Querying variables

+Aside from the standard breakpoint functionality, which prints out the values for all variables, you can also use the `queryVars`, `queryVarsM`, and `queryVarsIO` functions to initiate a prompt where you can enter specific variables names to have their value printed.
+This is useful if you are only interested in specific values or if the printing of one or more values would result in a non-terminating process (an infinite data structure for example).
+You can tab-complete variable names at this prompt.
+Only the current thread is blocked while the prompt is active.
+To resume execution, press enter with a blank prompt.

 ### Caveats
 - Currently only supports GHC version 8.10.x, 9.0.x, and 9.2.x